Plymouth Fury: Fifth generation (1969–1973)

-For 1970, the VIP was dropped, with the Sport Fury line expanded to include a four-door hardtop sedan.
+For 1970 model year the Fury fully gained Chrysler's round-sided "Fuselage Look" styling, a year later than the lead models featuring it.
+The VIP model was dropped, with the Sport Fury line expanded to include a four-door hardtop sedan.
 An optional Brougham package, which included individually-adjustable split bench seats with passenger recliner and luxurious trim comparable to the former VIP series, was available on Sport Furys; a Sport Fury GT and S/23 models.
 The S/23 was dropped for 1971, with new options including an electric sunroof (for top-line models) and a stereo tape player with a microphone, making it possible to record off the radio or take dictation.

 The 1971 model year offered a new Sport Fury 4-door sedan and a 2-door sedan (similar to the Sport Fury hardtop but with fixed rear quarter windows) in the Fury I series.
 A hardtop coupe was now available in the Fury II series, and a Formal Hardtop was available for both Sport Fury and Fury III.
 New options included headlight washers and a stereo cassette recorder.
 The LA 360 cubic engine was introduced, the largest production "smallblock" V8 built by Chrysler Corporation.
+A new Fury Custom model came out in May and was priced between the Fury I and II.

 For 1972, the Fury was facelifted with a large chrome twin-loop bumper design with a small insignia space between the loops and hidden headlamps as standard equipment on the Sport Suburban, and the newly introduced Fury Gran Coupe and Gran Sedan, which eventually would become the Plymouth Gran Fury; the Sport Fury and GT models were dropped, while the new Fury Gran series offered an optional Brougham package.
 The six-cylinder engine, strangled by emissions requirements, was no longer offered in full-size Plymouths.
 On the other hand, a 400 cubic inch V8 was now an option.
 For 1973, the front end was redesigned with a new grille and headlamp setup, along with bumpers capable of withstanding 5 mph impacts.
 The 360 became the standard engine for Fury Suburbans.